About ANAT

 They / Them

-r e a (they/them) is the artist’s professional name, they are aka.
-(Dr Rea Saunders), is from the Gamilaraay/Wailwan and Biripi peoples of NSW, they currently live and work in the Blue Mountains (Dharug Country). r e a is an experimental interdisciplinary artist / curator / activist / researcher/ cultural educator and creative thinker.
+r e a (they/them) is the artist’s professional name.
+They are also known as Dr. Rea Saunders and are from the Gamilaraay / Wailwan and Biripi peoples of NSW.
+They currently live and work in the Blue Mountains (Dharug Country). r e a is an experimental interdisciplinary artist / curator / activist / researcher/ cultural educator and creative thinker.
 Their creative practise-led research extends over three decades, their art often focuses on unveiling the silence of the colonial archive.
 Their creative research extends into the reclamation and reframing of the bla(c)k queer body, as they re-story Indigeneity and bla(c)kness! r e a has received numerous scholarships and grants throughout their creative and academic career, these include: a Samstag International Visual Arts Scholarship, a New Media Arts Fellowship (Australia Council for the Arts), a Fulbright Scholarship; and the Australia Council Award for Emerging and Experimental Art in 2020.

 MICHELE SAINT-YVES